-Employees returning to work from furlough or shielding - At some point it will become necessary to bring workers back to work from furlough or after they have been shielding, whether this be back to the site or office, or working from home.
-Recognise that some employees will feel nervous about returning and have concerns about still catching the virus, consult with them and explain the measures put in place to ensure their safety at work and take their concerns seriously.
-Make sure returning employees are re-inducted and re-trained where necessary and remember that processes and procedures may have changed whilst they were away from work or they may just require refresher training.
-Consider bringing employees back on a phased return to ease them back into working life and allow them time to re-design their work life balance.
+People returning to work- recognise that some people will feel nervous about returning and have concerns about catching the virus, and so consult with them and explain the measures put in place to ensure their safety at work and take their concerns seriously.
+Make sure those returning are reinducted and re-trained where necessary and remember that processes and procedures may have changed whilst they were away from work or they may just require refresher training.
+Consider bringing your people back on a phased return to ease them back into working life and allow them time to re-design their work life balance.
 Give as much notice as possible that they are required back in work to allow them to make arrangements for dependants to be cared for.
 Be aware that their work output may well be lower than previously until they get back up to speed, and reduce their workload accordingly if necessary.

-Employees affected by redundancy - Recognise that the redundancy process can have a negative impact on the mental health of workers at risk of redundancy; those selected for redundancy; those who are not selected; and the managers/supervisors who must carry out the redundancy process.
-Both during and after the process explain to employees what support is available to them.
+People affected by redundancy - recognise that the redundancy process can have a negative impact on the mental health of people at risk of redundancy; those selected for redundancy; those who are not selected; and the managers/supervisors who must carry out the redundancy process.
+Both during and after the process explain to your people what support is available to them.
 If possible allow exiting employees to still access support to help them with their finances and obtaining alternative employment.
 Have a mechanism in place to allow employees to ask questions and ensure their questions receive prompt answers.
-Once the process is completed ensure the remaining workers are able manage their new workloads.
+Once the process is completed ensure the remaining team members are able to manage their new workloads.

-It is recognised that during this pandemic many employees are now working from home and may continue to do so for some time.
-This can lead to feelings of isolation and not feeling part of the wider team as well as not feeling able to access wellbeing services that are available to site and office based workers.
+It is recognised that during the pandemic many people are now working from home and may continue to do so for some time.
+This can lead to feelings of isolation and not feeling part of the wider team as well as not feeling able to access wellbeing services that are available to site and office-based workers.
 Organisations can overcome this gap by providing socially distanced wellbeing support through:

-- weekly webinars on subjects that may affect employees such as home schooling, reduced finances, access to healthcare, exercising in a pandemic etc. - hold virtual clinics with professionals who can give tailored advice to employees about the problems they are facing now, offer an opportunity for 1:1 sessions - bite-sized videos that employees homeworking and those away from work can access on relevant subjects - make resources available through web based application that can be accessed through mobile phones and tablets making them available to employees without IT access and furloughed workers - support and education sessions for workers on furlough - working from home guidance
+- webinars on subjects that may affect people such as home schooling, reduced finances, access to healthcare, exercising etc. - virtual clinics with professionals who can give tailored advice to your people about the problems they are facing now, and offer them an opportunity for 1:1 sessions - bite-sized videos that those homeworking and those away from work can access on relevant subjects - resources available through web-based applications that can be accessed through mobile phones and tablets making them available to those without IT access or on furlough - working from home guidance